 Cardboard can be recorded by weight or by its dimensions.
 When recording cardboard emissions by weight, this can be done using a variety of units (kg, lb, US ton, tonne).
-When recording by dimensions of a flat box assuming the depth or thickness of the cardboard an average density of cardboard of 0.689 tonnes/m3 has been assumed (source: aqua-calc).
+When recording by dimensions of a flat box an average density for cardboard has been assumed to be 689 tonnes/m3 (source: aqua-calc).